nevetS/2012-Election-Results/readme.md

 Usage:
 =============
-Run scrape.bat from the command line
+ * Run scrape.bat from the command line
+ * Open up index.html to view results

 Status
 =============
-Currently scrapes the CA Secretary of State site for vote counts.
+ Currently scrapes the CA Secretary of State site for vote counts and displays the results in a single web page.

 Outputs json data to:
  * ca_senate.json